 Duke University is located in Durham, North Carolina, one of three cities—Durham, Chapel Hill, and Raleigh—that form North Carolina’s famed Research Triangle.
 Durham is a wonderful place to live, learn and train.
 Life here is often described as “easy living,” and its numerous accolades are a testament to this.
 It is commonly recognized for its availability of jobs, reasonable cost of living, a strong sense of community, kid-friendly environment, mild weather, eclectic restaurants, diverse culture, and recreation.
-In 2021, U.S. News & World Report ranked the Triangle the second “Best Place to Live in the United States” and Vogue magazine named Durham “North Carolina’s Hippest City.”
+In 2023, U.S. News & World Report ranked the Triangle the third “Best Place to Live in the United States” and Vogue magazine named Durham “North Carolina’s Hippest City.”

 Durham, the “City of Medicine,” is a vibrant, welcoming, and affordable community.
 Located halfway between the Great Smoky Mountains and the beaches of the Atlantic, Durham is home to all sorts of creative types and a myriad of cultural attractions that rival those in much larger (and more crowded and expensive) cities.

 Known as not only an intellectual center but also a funky town with lots of personality, it’s not hard to see why Durham receives more than 5.2 million visitors annually.
 The city includes more than 300 restaurants and 40 annual festivals, Duke and North Carolina Central universities, Durham Bulls Triple-A baseball, art and science museums, world-class medical facilities, and more.